AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_flutter.md

 Only the chat group owner and admins can call `destroyChatThread` to disband a thread in a chat group.

-Once a thread is disbanded, all chat group members receive the `ChatThreadManagerListener#onChatThreadDestroy` callback.
-In a multi-device scenario, all the other devices receive the `ChatMultiDeviceListener#onChatThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_DESTROY` event.
+Once a thread is disbanded, all chat group members receive the `ChatThreadEventHandler#onChatThreadDestroy` callback.
+In a multi-device scenario, all the other devices receive the `ChatMultiDeviceEventHandler#onChatThreadEvent` callback triggered by the `ChatMultiDevicesEvent#CHAT_THREAD_DESTROY` event.

 <div class="alert note">Once a thread is destroyed or the chat group where a thread resides is destroyed, all data of the thread is deleted from the local database and memory.</div>